singh-man/books/crackingTheCoding/04_treesAndGraphs.md

 When we insert into a min-heap, we always start by inserting the element at the bottom.
 We insert at the rightmost spot so as to maintain the complete tree property.

-Then, we "fix"the tree by swapping the new element with its parent, until we find an appropriate spot for the element.
+Then, we "fix" the tree by swapping the new element with its parent, until we find an appropriate spot for the element.
 We essentially bubble up the minimum element.

 ![](media/IX_04_07.JPG)